 Have you ever woken up feeling, confused, or scared about the dream you had?
-You might feel better if you understood the meaning behind these common dreams.
+You might feel better if you understand these common dreams and their meanings.

 Human beings have been trying to figure out the meaning of their dreams probably for as long as humankind has existed.
 The need to make sense of our lives is as human as dreaming is, and dreaming represents an important part of our lives — we do it every single night!
 Some of the earliest recorded attempts to interpret dreams are from Ancient Babylon, Greece, and Egypt.

 Thousands of years later, psychologists such as Sigmund Freud and Carl Jung interpreted dreams based on the theory that dreams are a depiction of our unconscious fears and desires.

 Some modern scientists who have tackled the subject of dream interpretation argue that common dreams exist to aid our survival.
 These researchers theorize that common dreams act as a “threat rehearsal” wherein we can confront primal threats, such as threats to our life or status so that we can better confront these challenges in real life.

 Read on to discover the meanings of the most common dreams, as defined by today’s top dream experts.
 Keep in mind that dream interpretation is pretty subjective, so different experts may interpret the same dream in different ways.

 Here Are 25 Common Dreams and Their Meanings

 As spiders weave intricate webs to catch unsuspecting prey, dreaming about and seeing spiders meaning is that the dreamer is being manipulated or is manipulating a situation or person herself, according to Cynthia Richmond, a behavioral therapist, and dream expert who has appeared on Oprah.